-7.2 Serial Data (SDA)
+8.2 Serial Address/Data Input/Output (SDA)

-SDA is a bidirectional pin used to transfer addresses and data into and out of the device.
-Since it is an opendrain terminal, the SDA bus requires a pull-up resistor to Vcc (typical 10 k Ω for 100 kHz, 2 k Ω for 400 kHz).
+The SDA input is a bidirectional pin used to transfer addresses and data into and out of the device.
+Since it is an open-drain terminal, the SDA bus requires a pull-up resistor to Vcc (typical 10 k Ω for 100 kHz, 2 k Ω for 400 kHz).

 For normal data transfer, SDA is allowed to change only during SCL low.
-Changes during SCL high are reserved for indicating the Start and Stop conditions.
+Changes during SCL high are reserved for indicating Start and Stop conditions.

-7.3 Serial Clock (SCL)
+8.3 Serial Clock (SCL)

-The SCL input is used to synchronize the data transfer from and to the device.
+The SCL input is used to synchronize the data transfer to and from the device.

-7.4 Write-Protect (WP)
+8.4 Write-Protect (WP)

-WP can be connected to either Vss, Vcc or left floating.
-An internal pull-down resistor on this pin will keep the device in the unprotected state if left floating.
-If tied to Vss, or left floating, normal memory operation is enabled (read/write the entire memory 0000-1FFF).
+This pin must be connected to either Vss or Vcc.

+If tied to Vss normal memory operation is enabled (read/write the entire memory 00-7F).

-If tied to Vcc, write operations are inhibited.
+If tied to VCC, write operations are inhibited.
+The entire memory will be write-protected.
 Read operations are not affected.